TIA Management: Emphasis on Urgent Evaluation and Treatment

 Source: Johnston, SC, et al. National Stroke Association Guidelines for the Management of Transient Ischemic Attacks.
 Ann Neurol.
 2006:60:301-313.

-A growing body of evidence indicates that there is a significant risk of stroke in the days immediately after a transient ischemic attack.
-Johnston et al found that 5% of TIA patients had a stroke within 48 hours and another 5% had a stroke within 90 days.
+A growing body of evidence indicates that7there is a significant risk of stroke in the days immediately after a transient ischemic attack.
+Johnston and colleagues found that 5% of TIA patients had a stroke within 48 hours and another 5% had a stroke within 90 days.
 Several other groups have obtained similar results.
-In addition, Rothwell et al showed that approximately 20% of stroke patients have a TIA before their stroke and that of these, 26% occurred on the day of the stroke or the day before the stroke, and an additional 19% occurred between 2 and 7 days before the stroke (Neurology.
-2005;64:817-820).
-Taken together, these data indicate a need to take TIAs seriously, to initiate appropriate preventive treatment quickly, and to facilitate rapid intervention if a stroke develops.
+In addition, Rothwell et al showed that approximately 20% of stroke patients have a TIA before their stroke and that of these, 26% occurred on the day of the stroke or the day before the stroke, and an additional 19% occurred between 2 and 7 days before the stroke.1 Taken together, these data indicate a need to take TIAs seriously, to initiate appropriate preventive treatment quickly, and to facilitate rapid intervention if a stroke develops.

 In this background, the National Stroke Association (NSA) established an expert panel to develop guidelines for TIA management.
 The panel was chosen objectively on the basis of publications related to TIA and stroke.
 After a literature search, the quality of evidence was rated, and recommendations were derived from the rated evidence.
 Multiple rounds of comments from the panel were used to derive a consensus, and panel members were excluded from contributing to topics for which they had a possible conflict of interest.
 This approach was designed to avoid bias in selection of experts, to prevent overweighting of dominant personalities in the consensus process, and to permit efficient updating of the recommendations.